 Trek to Poon Hill for Low-Altitude with Exceptional Close-Up View of High Mountains

 Trekking to Poon Hill is particularly appealing due to its short duration—typically completed in 2–4 days from Pokhara, which can be an ideal journey for those traveling with limited time and interested in reaching close to the high Nepalese Himalayas.
 You start the walking journey from Birethanti after driving from Pokhara, which involves a moderate climbing trail of the Annapurna Region that includes the famous 3,300 steps to Ulleri from Tikhedhunga.
-Along the way, you stay in cozy teahouses, which are run by friendly locals and provide an authentic experience of great Nepali hospitality with a warm welcome.
+Along the way, you stay in cozy teahouses run by friendly locals, providing an authentic experience of great Nepali hospitality with a warm welcome.

 The best time to trek to Poon Hill is during the spring (March to May) and autumn (September to November) seasons.
 These periods offer the most favorable weather conditions, with clear skies and moderate temperatures, making it ideal for enjoying the stunning mountain vistas of Annapurna, Dhaulagiri, and Machhapuchhre.
 In spring, the trails come alive with blooming rhododendrons, creating a vibrant and colorful landscape, while in autumn, post-monsoon clarity ensures unobstructed views of the snow-capped peaks.
 Daytime temperatures during these seasons are comfortable, ranging from 10°C to 20°C, though mornings and evenings can be chilly.
 These months are also popular among trekkers, so trails and teahouses may be busier than during off-season periods like winter and summer monsoons.